Jojo144/django_app_ynh/README.md

 This Yunohost package is intended to install every simple Django application on Yunohot.

-It takes some inspirtaion from:
+It takes some inspiration from:
   - Wifi With Me for YunoHost https://code.ffdn.org/ljf/wifiwithme_ynh
   - https://github.com/artus40/djangoapp_ynh/